tarunkumar519/pcrwa1/src/content/pages/index.md

   ctaText: About us
   ctaLink: /about
 ---
-Committee formed by residents of Postal Colony for community and development.
+Committee formed by residents of Postal Colony for community and interaction with people.